 - And, that’s it.
 You will be able to see your desired result.
 This will automatically capitalize all the first letters for each word.

-2. Capitalize First Letter of Each Word Using PROPER Function
+2. Capitalizing First Letter of Each Word Using Excel PROPER Function

 The PROPER function transforms the initial character to the upper case and the other characters to the lowercase.
 The function in Excel converts user input text to the proper case.
 It is possible to use it to capitalize each word in a string.
 Let’s demonstrate the procedure to use it to capitalize the first letter of each word.